fl0zan0/savant_home_assistant_proxy_2_test/README.md

-# Savant Home Assistant Proxy
+# Savant Home Assistant Proxy 2

+Based on Benumc repo for tests

 This is a simple TCP proxy that allows your Savant system to communicate with Home Assistant.